- Solar advice hub

 A battery’s charge and discharge rates track how much electricity it can take in and send elsewhere, per hour.

-These rates are measured in kilowatts (kW), rather than kWh like a battery’s storage capacity, and affect how many appliances in your home you can run with your battery alone.
+These rates are measured in kilowatts (kW), rather than kWh like a battery’s storage capacity, and affect how many appliances in your home you can run on your battery alone.

 For instance, if your battery’s discharge rate is 3kW, you’ll be able to power your lighting, TV, washing machine, two laptops, and a games console with no issue – but if it’s 5kW, you can also run a tumble dryer at the same time.

-Your battery’s charge and discharge rates also have a major impact on your ability to maximise profits from your solar & battery system.
+Your battery’s charge and discharge rates also have a major impact on your ability to maximise profits from your solar & battery system, if you’re signed up to a tariff like Intelligent Octopus Flux.

 For instance, if your battery has a 3kW per hour charge rate and 15kWh capacity, it won’t be able to fully charge up during the three-hour off-peak period, when importing is cheapest.